Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/05-Prime-Factor-FFT/README.md

 ## Design Overview

 The figure below shows a block diagram of a 3D PFA-1008 hardware design implemented in Versal using AI Engines and PL.
-The design targets a 2 Gsps throughput (SSR=2).
+The design targets a 2 GSPS throughput (SSR=2).
 AI Engines implement the three DFT kernels, specifically DFT-7, DFT-9 and DFT-16, using a vector-matrix multiplication approach.
 The design implements the I/O permutation and matrix transpose kernels using Vitis HLS targeting in PL.

 ![figure5](images/pfa-1008-block-diagram.png)